jazzband/django-payments/doc/modules.rst

               'sandbox': True})}

+Merchant-Defined Data
+"""""""""""""""""""""

 Cybersource allows you to pass Merchant-Defined Data, which is additional information about the payment or the order, such as an order number, additional customer information, or a special comment or request from the customer.
 This can be accomplished by passing your data to the :class:`Payment` instance::

       >>> payment.attrs.merchant_defined_data = {'01': 'foo', '02': 'bar'}

+Fraud statuses
+""""""""""""""

+Cybersource provides services used for fraud detection.
+When using this gateway, you can check the fraud status of your payment by accessing ``payment.fraud_status`` and ``payment.fraud_message`` fields.
+The possible fraud statuses are:

+``unknown``
+      The fraud status is unknown.
+This is the default status for other gateways, that do not involve fraud detection.

+``accept``
+      Fraud was not detected.

+``reject``
+      Fraud service detected some problems with the payment.
+Inspect the details by accessing the ``payment.fraud_message`` field.

+``review``
+      The payment was marked for review.

 Dotpay